KS18926/Covid19--Dataset-For-Germany-map/README.md

 📚 **Description**
 =================

-For this project, I use R programming language to analyse Covid19 dataset for Germany.
+For this project, I use R programming language to analyse Covid19 dataset for Germany and deployed an interactive dashboard using Shiny library.

 📖 **Table of Contents**
 =================
 - Usage